langbot-app/Langbot-Wiki/docs/en/develop/plugin-runtime.md

 - `--ws-debug-port`: Debug port to listen on, default is `5401`.
 - `--ws-control-port`: Control port to listen on (for LangBot main program connection), default is `5400`.
 - `-s`: Use `stdio` to accept control connections. **Use only in production environment**.
+- `--skip-deps-check`: To ensure that all plugin dependencies are installed, the Runtime will check and install all installed plugin dependencies on every startup.
+Use this parameter to disable this check.

 ### Make LangBot Connect to This Runtime